 OREGON

 The Pacific Northwest is home.
 I was born in Washington, attended college in Oregon, and returned to Washington to raise my family.
 This is where we spend an overwhelming majority of our time.
-However, it is sometimes difficult to ‘play tourist’ the same way you would when exploring new places.
-Therefore, this blog represents a handful of highlights we have experienced in Oregon and is organized into five separate regions: Northwest (Portland-Eugene), Southwest (Roseburg-Brookings), Northeast (The Dalles-Idaho), Central (East of the Cascade Mountain Range), and the Southeast (Ontario-Idaho).
+However, it is difficult to ‘play tourist’ the same way you would when exploring new places.
+Therefore, this blog represents a handful of highlights that we have experienced in Oregon.
+It is organized into seven separate regions: Portland Metro (Portland), The Gorge (Hood River), Oregon Coast (Astoria to Brookings), Willamette Valley (Salem & Eugene), Central Oregon (Bend), Eastern Oregon, and Southern Oregon.

 FAVORITE CITIES AND EXPERIENCES: Portland is one of the countries fastest growing cities but still has an undersized ‘big city’ feel.
 The cities mantra is “Keep Portland Weird” and it definitely has a unique feel.
 Our favorite thing to do in the city is to make a day out of Powell’s Bookstore, eat at one of the many resturants or food trucks along Burnside Street, and then get dessert at Voodoo Donuts.
 On a sidenote the Portland airport (PDX) is by far the best and easiest to navigate airport of any we have traveled to or from.